 Tools you’ll need:

 Take your hand torch and heat the ingot mould you’re using.
-This will get rid of any water left in the mould, stopping any popping that occurs as you pour the metal into the mould.
+This will get rid of any water left in the mould, stopping any popping that occurs as you pour in the metal.

 Now melt the silver using your hand torch.
 Once melted you’ll be able to add the copper.
 This will lower the melting temperature of your silver.
 Heat through until the two metals melt and come together.